 So, you’ve made the firm decision to leave your conservative cubicle bubble and transition into the exciting cannabis industry.
 Fantastic!
-The good news is that you’ve made a life-changing choice that will place you in a blooming industry that’s more fun than most, where new challenges arise every day.
+The good news is that you’ve made a life-changing decision that will place you in a blooming industry that’s more fun than most, where new challenges arise every day.
 The bad news: it’s time to fix that resume, shake off the interview rust, and start applying for jobs.
+There are plenty of cannabis job seekers out there so competition is fierce.

 The first thing is first: writing a cannabis resume that will stand tall amongst the crowd of digital files in a cannabis company’s inbox.
 Your resume is the first piece of information that an employer feasts their eyes on, so it better blow them away.
-We know it may seem like a daunting task to write a cannabis resume for a position in the legal marijuana space, so we’ve decided to assist you in the process.
-Our guide on how to write the perfect resume for the cannabis industry will help you form an overview of the best version of yourself.
+We know it may seem like a daunting task to write a cannabis resume for a position in the legal marijuana space, or a dispensary, so we’ve decided to assist you in the process.
+Our guide on how to write the perfect resume (which is also applicable in some ways to your cover letter) for the marijuana industry will help you form an overview of the best version of yourself.

 Do Your Research

 Before you even think about tapping away at those backlit keys, slow down.
-You have to do adequate research to shape your cannabis resume the right way.
-A deep dive into the cannabis company you want to work for is a necessity.
+You have to do adequate research to shape your cannabis resume the right way for the dispensary or other type of cannabiz you’re targeting.
+A deep dive into the marijuana company you want to work for is a necessity.
 Don’t just peruse their website, scour every social media channel they have from Instagram to LinkedIn.
+Even if you have dreams of being a marijuana master grower, but are targeting entry-level cannabis cultivation positions, company research is essential.
 The job application will show you the skills and experience needed for the position, but to get a taste of the company’s culture, you have to do your homework.
 Find out how the company got started, analyze their mission statement, and observe their presence on social media.

 Make it Scannable

-In this section, you’ll write a short 3 to 5-sentence blurb about yourself, explaining why you’re the best candidate for the open cannabis job position.
+In this section, you’ll write a short 3 to 5-sentence blurb about yourself, explaining why you’re the best candidate for the open cannabis job position at a dispensary or other cannabis organization.
 Shine a spotlight on the absolute best qualities that make you the perfect fit for the company.
 Be clear and concise with your words, and treat the section like an elevator pitch–a short speech that sparks interest in your skills, experience, and mindset.
 Here is an example:

 Expert in creating a unique brand aesthetic through photography and video.
 Over a decade of experience executing photoshoots and video shoots for brands like Nike, Nixon, and Persol.
 Passionate about capturing the humanity and theme of the brand’s product, making it relatable from a fresh perspective.